JimGalvan/JimGalvan/README.md

 I’m also the **Founder & Software Engineer at NexMenus**, a multi-tenant SaaS platform for restaurant menu management.
 I lead the full product lifecycle—from backend architecture to cloud deployment—using **Django, PostgreSQL, AWS**, and **Stripe**, delivering secure, mobile-first, and localized solutions.

-My background includes several years in **QA Automation and DevOps**, where I built automation frameworks and rebuilt CI/CD pipelines from the ground up—experience that strongly informs the reliability and testability of the systems I build today.
+My background includes years in Automation and DevOps, where I built automation frameworks and rebuilt CI/CD pipelines from the ground up—experience that strongly informs the reliability and testability of the systems I build today.

 ---